dpedley/lc0-ios-framework/README.md

 See the project [lczero.org](https://lczero.org) code here: [GITHUB](https://github.com/LeelaChessZero/)

-The main work needed here was crossing the languange boundaries.
+The majority of the work needed here was crossing the languange boundaries.

- * Leela is in C++, so I used the `uciloop.cc` as a place to bind to lc0 callbacks -> `LeelaConnect`.
+ * Leela is in C++, so I used `uciloop.cc` as a template for binding to lc0 callbacks called `LeelaConnect`.
- * C++ doesn't play nice with Objective-C, so I used Objective-C++ as the pass through language. -> `EngineBridge.mm`
+ * C++ doesn't play nice with Objective-C, so I used Objective-C++ as the pass through language. `EngineBridge.mm`
- * LeelaSwift.swift uses the EngineBridge and presents blocks to facilitate callbacks.
+ * `LeelaSwift.swift` uses the EngineBridge and presents blocks to facilitate callbacks.

 How it works.